Before sending an eviction notice, please consult your lease, state laws, and your legal representative.

 When can I write an eviction notice?

-There are several reasons why you might need to begin writing an eviction notice: when tenants fail to pay rent, break the lease and refuse to rectify the issue, damage the property, disturb other tenants, or use the property to conduct illegal activities.
+There are several reasons why you might need to begin writing an eviction notice: when tenants fail to pay rent, break the lease, damage the property, disturb other tenants, or use the property to conduct illegal activities.

 Why do I need an eviction notice?